devrahul93/JS-Notes/README.md

 var v=null
 typeof(v)// It returns undefined

-- note:- Use New keyword => The new operator lets developer create an instance of a user defined object type or of one of built in object types that has a constructor function
+- note:- Use New keyword => The new operator lets developer create an instance of a user defined object type or of one of built in object types that has a constructor function. <br/>
 <strong>Use new:</strong>
 <ul>
   <li>Object()</li>